Action Status Problem Manufacturer Model Function/Features

 The switch should be double pole but there isn't room and there should be fuses on both the input and output, and which I should fit, but haven't.
 For now I have simply chopped off the original unfused plug and replaced it with a fused one.
 I also added a Ty-rap to the mains lead just inside the box so it can't be pulled out like the original that relied solely on its rubber grommet.

 The lethal output socket should be replaced with a UK safety socket but again there isn't room so I've added warning labels.
 The case holes are a major problem and a simple workaround to this is a plastic case around the entire box.
-In fact the best solution overall would be to mount it in a sealed box with the necessary switch, mains socket and separate input and output fuses on that instead.
+In fact the best solution overall would be to mount it in a larger sealed box with the necessary switch, mains socket and separate input and output fuses on that instead.

 I dread to think how many people who bought this on eBay are dicing with death every time they use it.